bensondaled/pseyepy/README.md

 Working notes for documentation:
   * The PSEye camera has two LED indicators: a blue light indicating power, and a red light indiciating communication with the computer.
   * If the cameras or API act strangely, try disconnecting and reconnecting the cameras, restarting the Python shell, and running the program again.
-  * In general it is recommended to restart the python process before each camera use; it's not technically necessary but it helps avoid some issues
+  * In general it is recommended to restart the python process before each camera use; it's not technically necessary but it helps avoid some issues.
+  * The on-board camera settings can be wonky; changing them in a particular order can have specific effects, that sometimes prove irreversible until you restart the program.